Graph Homomorphisms and Universal Algebra: Bounded Width

 Our goal is to prove that if for every prime $p$ the structure $({\mathbb Z}_p;+,1)$ does not have a primitive positive construction in $\bB$, then $\SAC_{\bB}$ solves $\Csp(\bB)$.
 For this, we need some preparatory work in the next subsections.
 The content of this section can be seen as a generalisation of the content of Section~\ref{sect:td} about the connection between tree duality and arc-consistency.

 Throughout, let $\bB$ be a finite structure with a finite relational signature $\tau$, and let $\fB$ be an algebra such that $\Clo(\fB) = \Pol(\bB)$.
-We may assume without loss of generality that $\bB$ contains all unary relations that are primitively positively definable in $\bB$; adding these does not change the computational complexity of $\Csp(\bB)$, and also does not change whether $\SAC_{\bB}$ solves $\Csp(\bB)$, by Theorem~\ref{thm:palette}.
+We may assume without loss of generality that $\bB$ contains all unary relations that are primitively positively definable in $\bB$; adding these does not change the computational complexity of $\Csp(\bB)$, and also does not change whether $\SAC_{\bB}$ solves $\Csp(\bB)$, by Theorem~\ref{thm:palette} (whether or not $\bB$ has palette totally symmetric polymorphisms is not affected by the addition of pp-definable relations).
 However, it is useful for formulating some consistency conditions and algorithms.

 \begin{definition} If $\bA$ is an instance of $\Csp(\bB)$ and $a \in A$, then we write $B^{\bA}_a \subseteq B$ for the intersection of $R^{\bB}$ for all unary $R \in \tau$ such that $a \in R^{\bA}$; we call it the \emph{variable domain} of $a$. \end{definition}